DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-teachers.md

 ### Salary requirement for a skilled worker visa

-The salary you must be paid to get a visa depends on whether you have [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts#teachers-who-trained-outside-the-uk) and the region you are applying to work in.
+The salary you must be paid to get a visa varies according to  whether you are employed as a ‘qualified’ or ‘unqualified’ teacher.
+This depends on your level of experience and qualifications – your employing school can explain whether the role you are applying for is 'qualified' or 'unqualified'.
+The salary requirement also varies depending on the region you are applying to work in.

-The minimum salaries non-UK teachers must be paid to be eligible for a skilled worker visa are as follows.

-If you have QTS and work in:
+If you are employed as a qualified teacher and work in:

 * inner London, you must earn £32,157
 * outer London, you must earn £29,915
 * London fringe, you must earn £26,948
 * the rest of England, you must earn £25,714

-If you do not have QTS and work in:
+If you are employed as an unqualified teacher and work in:

 * inner London, you must earn £23,099
 * outer London, you must earn £21,832
-* London fringe, you must earn £19,613
+* London fringe, you must earn £20,960
-* the rest of England, you must earn £20,480
+* the rest of England, you must earn £20,960

 Check the region you will be working in with the school employing you.